YEYINTAUNG-21/DOP_P01_Team1_M4/README.md

 In the years since Blonde, Frank Ocean has become more than a musician — he’s a cultural enigma.
 Balancing silence with sudden brilliance, he’s built a legacy of mystery and meaning, letting scarcity become part of his art.
 From his visual storytelling in Endless to his independent releases on Blonded Radio, Frank continues to redefine what it means to be an artist in control of his narrative.
 His music lingers — spacious, emotional, and timeless — speaking to love, identity, and solitude in a way few others can.
 Even in absence, his influence echoes across modern R\&B, reminding the world that sometimes, the quietest voices leave the loudest marks. - Justin

+Yay, now i don't need to use notpad and cmd

 Today, Frank Ocean stands as a symbol of artistic freedom and emotional depth — a creator who refuses to be confined by trends or timelines.
 His rare appearances, cryptic messages, and selective releases only deepen his mystique, turning every word and melody into an event.
 Beyond music, he’s extended his vision into fashion, photography, and design, weaving his aesthetic into every medium he touches.
 Yet at the heart of it all remains the same quiet truth — Frank Ocean makes art for feeling, not for fame.
 His work is a reminder that vulnerability is powerful, silence can speak, and authenticity never goes out of style. - Justin